charisma-ai/charisma-sdk-unreal/README.md

 1. If you haven’t already, go ahead and create an Unreal project!
 Make sure you are using a version of the engine that is supported by this plugin.

-2. Move the contents of this repository to the `/Plugins` folder located at the root of your project.
+2. Head to the [Releases page](https://github.com/charisma-ai/charisma-sdk-ue4/releases) of this GitHub repository and download the latest release.
+Unzip the contents into the `/Plugins` folder located at the root of your project.
 If this folder doesn’t exist, create it!

 3. Close the UE4 editor and rebuild the project in Visual Studio.